lastcoolnameleft/kong-api-summit/README.md

 This deployment uses the ["Bad Advice As a Service"](https://github.com/lastcoolnameleft/bad-advice-generator) repo docker image as an "uninteresting" webapp which provides a simple UI interface for Azure OpenAI.
 Both the webapp and Azure OpenAI are fronted by Kong Ingress Controller.

 This meets the following requirements for this demo:
-- Deploy a simple webapp which uses OpenAI
+- Deploy a simple webapp which uses OpenAI in Azure Kubernetes Service
 - Demonstrate using Kong to secure both the webapp and OpenAI
 - Prevent Azure OpenAI from being available from the public internet ([use Private Endpoints](https://learn.microsoft.com/en-us/azure/ai-services/cognitive-services-virtual-networks?context=%2Fazure%2Fai-services%2Fopenai%2Fcontext%2Fcontext&tabs=portal#use-private-endpoints))

+Security Goals:
+- Quota Management
+- Scaling out OpenAI (Capacity required is greater than 1 endpoint can handle.
+Load balance across multiple instances)
+- Secure OpenAI

 ![](kong-aoai.png)